Knowing your neighborhood

 Wagon Forts of the past for protection

-Many examples of using wagons in a circling pattern to fortify against an attack has been talked about throughout history even during the first settlers being attacked by Indians.
+Many examples of using wagons in a circling pattern to fortify against an attack has been talked about throughout history.
+Even during the first settlers being attacked by Indians.
 Building a wall against attackers as a first line of defense helps to increase survival.

 That being said, It is not always possible to build walls around our homes as restrictions apply.
 What we can do is expand our wall by using our network of resources within our neighborhoods.
 Having friends and like minded neighbors nearby is similar to forming that wagon train circle.
 I for one am very fortunate to have friends like Bob next door and active/retired military neighbors near my home.
-I know that WTSHTF, like minded people will engage against an attack and assist their neighbors instead of hide or run away.
+Hopefully WTSHTF, like minded people will engage against an attack and assist their neighbors instead of hide or run away.

 Solitary planning is a death sentence